Act of 18 June 1965 no. 4

 Everyone is obliged, on request and without regard to confidentiality, to provide the investigating authority with the information he or she has about matters that may be of importance to the investigation.

-The investigating authority can require the securing of evidence outside of court proceedings in accordance with the rules in the Disputes Act § 28−3, third paragraph, and § 28−4.
+The investigating authority can require the securing of evidence outside of court proceedings in accordance with the rules in Section 28–3, third paragraph, and Section 28–4 of the Disputes Act.
 Claims for securing evidence are submitted to the district court where those to be questioned live or reside or real evidence is to be examined.

 When persons as mentioned in the first paragraph receive information which is subject to a stricter duty of confidentiality than that which follows from the Public Administration Act, a similarly strict duty of confidentiality shall apply, unless weighty public considerations dictate that the information should be passed on or the information is necessary to explain the cause of the traffic accident or the traffic accident.